kestra-io/docs/content/docs/12.migrations/subflow_outputs.md

     format: this is a task output used as a final flow output
 ```

-To access this output in the same flow, you would use the syntax `{{ outputs.mytask.value }}`.
-However, if you want to access this output in a parent flow, you would need to define the output in the `outputs` property of the `Subflow` task in the parent flow as follows:
+To access this output in a different task within the same flow, you would use the syntax `{{outputs.mytask.value}}`.
+However, if you want to access this output in a parent flow, you would need to define the output in the `outputs` property within the parent flow's `Subflow` task as follows:

 ```yaml
 id: parent_flow